tyanmax/tyanmax.github.io/index.md

-## Certification Journey
+## Certification Repository

-This is where I'll be continually adding resources I've used, along with any tips that helped me reach certain goals.
+This is where I'll be continually updating the resources I've used, along with any tips that helped me reach certain goals.